Back to previous page

 What if I need treatments?

-If you require treatments, the Virtual Ward team will arrange for our community team Urgent Care Virtual Ward (UCVW) to visit you in your own home.
-UCVW provides blood tests, IV therapies and wound care for the Virtual Ward patients that have a West Kent GP.
+If you require treatments, the team will arrange for our community team Urgent Care Virtual Ward (UCVW) to visit you in your own home.

-What happens if my GP isn’t in west Kent?
+What if my GP isn’t in west Kent?

-If your GP is outside of West Kent, if you attend one of our hospital sites we can arrange for you to visit our phlebotomy team for blood tests.
+If your GP is outside west Kent, if you come to one of our hospitals we can arrange for you to visit our Phlebotomy team for blood tests.

 Remote episodic short-term care and long-term condition management